Ethical AI by Design | Q&A with Abby Everett Jaques PhD '18

 Making an effort makes a difference.
 We graduated our fourth cohort this summer and many of our students are now in graduate school.
 The tech industry can change, too: when people know they’re wanted, they’ll come, and they’ll stay, and they’ll contribute in ways you can’t anticipate in advance.

-Photograph courtesy of Abby Everett Jaques
+Abby Everett Jaques